SametSahin10/SametSahin10/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... a cool tourism app that will change the way we travel and discover new places.
+- 🔭 I’m currently working on a cool tourism app that will change the way we travel and discover new places.
-- 🌱 I’m currently learning ...
-Golang, Javascript, about how I can communicate better, to play guitar.
+- 🌱 I’m currently learning Golang, Javascript, about how I can communicate better, to play guitar.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...